Camila Mendes: Personal life

 When auditioning for characters of Latin American background, she has been told, "You don't look Latina enough."
 Mendes is Brazilian American and identifies as Latin American.
 She speaks Portuguese.

 "I really appreciate how these two cultures created who I am.
 I am a Brazilian of blood, with all the extended family of Brazilians, but I was born and raised in the United States.
 When I go to Brazil, I feel like an American, and in the United States, I always realize the traits that make me Brazilian."

 — Camila Mendes, in an interview with People Magazine.

-Mendes was roofied and sexually assaulted when she was a freshman at NYU, which inspired her to get a tattoo that says "to build a home" in cursive lettering above her rib, representing her commitment to build stability and safety for herself.
+Mendes was drugged and sexually assaulted when she was a freshman at NYU, which inspired her to get a tattoo that says "to build a home" in cursive lettering above her rib, representing her commitment to build stability and safety for herself.

 Mendes dated photographer and director Ian Wallace from 2013 to 2017.
 Mendes had begun dating Riverdale co-star Charles Melton by October 2018; they broke up by December 2019.
 In July 2023, she revealed that she has been dating actor and internet personality Rudy Mancuso for a year whom she met while working on Música.
 They became engaged on October 24, 2025.